TritonDataCenter/rfd/rfd/0027/README.md

     * Metric Agent Proxy proxies the Metric Agent response back to the calling Prometheus server.
     * Container Monitor data is now available in the users Prometheus endpoint
-* Option 2 - Install and run a Metric Forwarder
-    * For end users with pre-existing metric storage solutions, a Metric Forwarder zone can be deployed.
-Metric Forwarder zones act like a Prometheus server, accept a subset of the Prometheus server configuration, and push data to services like Graylog, Splunk, InfluxDB, etc.

 ### Container Destroyed
 * User destroys a container